comphilip/koreader-wiki/Installation-on-Android-devices.md

 ## Err, there are two Android packages to choose from, which one should I pick?

 The Android package names indicate the architecture supported by the binaries.
 Unless you have a specific reason not to, you should choose ARM.
+If you have `adb` installed, you can get that information with the command `adb shell cat /proc/cpuinfo`